MP Estate Planning UK

 Key Characteristics of Small Estates

-Small estates often have certain characteristics that distinguish them from larger estates.
-These include:
+Small estates often share certain characteristics that distinguish them from larger, more complex estates:

-• Low Asset Value: The total value of the assets is relatively low.
+• Low Sole-Name Asset Value: The total value of assets held solely in the deceased’s name is relatively low — typically under £15,000-£50,000 depending on the institutions involved.

-• Jointly Held Assets: A significant portion of the assets is held jointly with others.
+• Jointly Held Assets: A significant proportion of the deceased’s wealth is held jointly with a spouse or other person and passes automatically by survivorship.

-To illustrate the differences, consider the following table comparing small and larger estates based on certain characteristics:
+To illustrate the practical differences, consider the following comparison:

 CharacteristicsSmall EstatesLarger Estates